-At criminal court, when you and another inmate are under arrest for the same case, you have to stand enchained together before the judge.
+At criminal court, when you and a second inmate are under arrest for the same case, you have to stand enchained together before the judge.
 When Josh and I got called up, a guard bound us together in chains at our ankles and wrists.
-Only until we were locked to one another were we led into the courtroom.
+Only until we were chained to one another were we led into the courtroom.

-Jews and little Spanish-speaking kids like Josh and I weren’t exactly neighbors in L.A., so I knew then not to expect the man to consider us one of his own; as if we were some strayed mijos of the people next door to him.
+Jews and little Spanish-speaking kids like Josh and I weren’t exactly neighbors in L.A., so I knew then not to expect the man to consider us one of his own; as if we were some strayed mijos belonging to the people next door to him.

 Another part of the courtroom that surprised me was the absence of benches for the public or other audiences like the ones I’d seen on Judge Judy.
-Immediately, I realized this would make for a very closed off hearing; the only places for spectators were a few small chairs set up for my mother as well as Josh’s parents which were placed a few feet away in front of the bench close to where Josh and I stood.
+Immediately, I realized this would make for a very closed-off hearing; the only places for spectators were a few small chairs set up for my mother, as well as for Josh’s parents, which were placed a few feet from the bench, close to where Josh and I stood.

-On seeing my mom, standing in chains before her all I could think of was how important it was that I look fuerte, or at least okay.
+On seeing my mom, standing in chains before her, all I could think of was how important it was that I look fuerte, or at least okay.
 The thing is, even if we were in the courtroom together, there was no way I could just walk over to her to at least apologize for seeing me locked down like an animal.
-The court forbid any interaction between inmates and others, even if the others were family.
-In turn, the only thing I could give my mom had to come from my eyes, which I poised with everything I could to let her know que estaba bien, strong, mama.
+The court forbid any interaction between inmates and others, even if the others were family, so the only thing I could give my mom had to come from my eyes, which I poised with everything I could to let her know que estaba bien, mama.

-But even with a show of strength, when mom and I exchanged glances as the judge spoke, she looked angry, saddened, and worried all at once.
+But even with a show of strength, when mom and I exchanged glances as the judge spoke, she looked furious, saddened, and sleepless all at once.
 It was a look I had grown used to by that point with her, but one which I had never been so ashamed of facing as I was during that moment.

 When the hearing started, the judge didn’t so much as even look in the direction of either Josh or myself, instead focusing his attention solely on the district attorney and the public defender.

-The details of the case were stated quickly, and basically the judge just reiterated to the district attorney what my “defender” had said earlier that moagorning with slightly more rhetorical strings attached.
-I could hardly care about what those strings were though, as there was only one line throughout the hearing which stood out.
+The details of the case were stated quickly, and basically the judge just reiterated to the district attorney what my “defender” had said earlier that morning, with slightly more rhetorical strings attached.
+I could hardly care about what those strings were though; there was only one line in his statements that stood out.

 “Two years in a youth camp if convicted.”

 Two years.
-Just like that, Josh and I had gone from standing on the street with the crew two nights before, to being ransacked by a judge and D.A. who spoke without flinching about casting away the days of our lives for two yeara; as if we’d given them permission to do so in a contract we forgot about signing with them.
+Just like that, Josh and I had gone from standing on the street with our friends only two nights before, to being ransacked by a judge and D.A. who spoke without flinching about casting away the days of our lives for two years; as if we’d given them permission to do so in a contract we forgot about signing with them.

 The D.A. would follow the judge’s statement with his own, but all I could fathom as he rambled on about codes was how wrong they both were.
 I stood there humiliated, waiting for the discussion to so much as consider any counter-evidence to the accusations: Fingerprints.
 Alibis.
 Our histories with violent offenses, or lack thereof.
 Our stories, for crying out loud.
 Anything.

-But neither the defender or the D.A touched on any of it; it’s as if they were just having a conversation about some livestock rather than two teenagers in chains before them.
+But neither the defender or the D.A touched on any of it; it’s as if they were just having a conversation about some livestock instead of two teenagers in chains before them.